Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 4

 but little news from now

-indeed it may be weeks to find
+indeed it may be weeks from

-the times for get this letter
+the time you get this letter

 until you hear again.
 Don't